CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/powershell/ps-exception.md

 #### How to fix

-Ensure that the PowerShell script provided is valid.
+Fix the problems that caused the termination of the script during execution, as shown in the `Data` property under the `"Errors"` key.

 ## Remarks